Skip to content

 Jones Day Listed by SilentRansomGroup Ransomware Group

-On March 16, 2026, the ransomware group SilentRansomGroup added the global law firm Jones Day to its public leak site, confirming that internal files had been exfiltrated from the firm’s systems during a ransomware attack.
+On March 16, 2026, the ransomware group SilentRansomGroup added the global law firm Jones Day to its public leak site, claiming that internal files had been exfiltrated from the firm’s systems during a ransomware attack.

 Jones Day, founded in 1893 and headquartered in Cleveland, Ohio, operates as one of the world’s largest law firms with offices across multiple continents.
 Public reporting indicates the firm suffered a ransomware intrusion in which attackers gained access to internal documents.
 The group has not yet published sample data or set an explicit public deadline, but the listing itself signals that exfiltrated material is now in their possession.
 Available reporting describes the exposed information as internal files; the exact volume and specific categories of data remain unconfirmed by the firm at the time of writing.